Santa Cruz de la Zarza

-Santa Cruz de la Zarza is a village and municipality in the province of Toledo, part of the autonomous community of Castile-La Mancha, Spain, located northeast of Mesa de Ocaña and south of the river Tagus.
+Santa Cruz de la Zarza is a small rural town and municipality in the province of Toledo, part of the autonomous community of Castile-La Mancha, Spain, located northeast of Mesa de Ocaña and south of the river Tagus.

 Name

-According to legend, having to happen one day the Gothic king Recaredo, for the street of the Cava that to the season was in those days a covered rill of undergrowth, the neighbors gave fire to the brambles and between the flames, some cross of wood appeared without damage, after this fact, the village started be call Santa Cruz entre Zarzas, evolving later to the name that today has.
+According to legend, having to happen one day the Gothic king Recaredo, for the street of the Cava that to the season was in those days a covered rill of undergrowth, the neighbors set fire to the brambles and between the flames, some cross of wood appeared without damage, after this fact, the village started to be called Santa Cruz entre Zarzas, evolving later to the name that today has.
 Other sources affirm that the origin of the name of Santa Cruz de la Zarza can come from its geographical situation placed between two valleys and between these two valleys there was a mountain of bramble patches.

-In any case, it seems that the name alludes, on the one hand, to the Order of Santiago ("the Holy Cross"); the bramble corresponds to a form used during the repopulation era of the Reconquista period, which often used names of plants: Ajofrín (garlic), Cebolla (onion), Almendros (almond trees), Perales (pear trees), (Perales de Tajuña, Perales del Río, etc.)
+In any case, it seems that the name alludes, on the one hand, to the Order of Santiago ("the Holy Cross"); the bramble corresponds to a form used during the repopulation era of the Reconquista period, which often used names of plants: Ajofrín (garlic), Cebolla (onion), Almendros (almond trees), Perales (pear trees), Perales de Tajuña, Perales del Río, etc.

-A last hypothesis aims that the name "Zarza" can be related to the group of place names derived from the Latin quercus "oak", as Cerceda, Cercedilla, Cercedo, etc. Since quercus is a feminine name of fourth decline in Latin, bramble might derive from the form of the Latin quercea, "oak".
-Another possibility is that from the adjective querceus, "relative to the oak", there comes the form of neutral plural *quercea, "place abundant in oaks, grove of evergreen oaks".
+A last hypothesis suggests that the name "Zarza" can be related to the group of place names derived from the Latin quercus "oak", such as Cerceda, Cercedilla, Cercedo, etc. Since quercus is a feminine noun of the fourth declension in Latin, bramble might derive from the form of the Latin quercea, "oak".
+Another possibility is that from the adjective querceus, "relative to the oak", comes the form of the neutral plural *quercea, "place abundant in oaks, grove of evergreen oaks".
 The evolution would be Quercea> *Kercea> *Kercia> *Cerza> Zarza.
 Other points in favour of this hypothesis are the thick groves of evergreen oaks preserved in the surroundings of the municipality.